bufbuild/docs.buf.build/docs/tour/detect-breaking-changes.md

 ## 4.2 Run `buf breaking` {#run-buf-breaking}

 Now, you can verify that this is a breaking change against the local `main` branch.
-You'll also notice errors related to the changes we made in the [previous step](lint-your-api.md):
+You'll also notice errors related to the changes you made in the [previous step](lint-your-api.md):

 ```terminal
 $ buf breaking --against ../../.git#branch=main,subdir=start/petapis